 Method: to find your WHR – use a tape measure to measure the circumference of your waist and hips in cm.

 To find your waist circumference – measure at the narrowest point between your RIBS and HIPS after exhaling.
 Write down the first measurement.

 To find your hip circumference – measure at the point where the buttocks are widest when viewed from the side.
 Write down the second measurement.

-> Clients please now email both numbers to me, clearly stating which is which, the unit of measurement and the date you took the measurements.
-I will then send your WHR back to you & include it in your benchmarks.
+***Clients please now email both hip and waist measurements to me, clearly stating which is which, the unit of measurement and the date you took the measurements.
+I will then send your WHR back to you if you haven’t already calculated it – & include it in your benchmarks.

-(Please note, the WHR is only suitable for adults and doesn’t apply to children).
+Please note, the WHR is only suitable for adults and does not apply to children.

 If you would like some targeted recommendations to improve your own waist to hip ratio or just some bespoke coaching to enable you to reach your health and nutrition goals – don’t hesitate to get in touch and discuss a nutrition consultation with Sarah.